thejcannon/resume/markdown/resume.md

 ### Member of Technical Staff (Infrastructure) - Anthropic

 - Wrote the "poor-man's build system approximation" - a system whose purpose was to be as absolutely as simple/invisible as possible while still providing most of the features of a "real" build system
-- Leader/owner of CI, including integrations with third party providers as well as testing/merge queue strategies
+  - Automatic dependency management, tooling, dependency scraping, and even a remote test cache - for peanuts compared to Bazel (and even Pants)
+- Led/owned CI for the primary monorepo, with an emphasis on testing and merge queue strategy
+  - Improved reliability, speed, cost, reproducibility, and the overall feedback loop
-- Stood up the framework and initial rollout of powerful GitHub-Actions workflows, which balanced strict security requirements with maximum permissions, and ultimately increased security as well as developer velocity
+- Stood up the framework and rollout of powerful GitHub-Actions workflows, which balanced strict security requirements with maximum permissions
+  - Ultimately increased security posture _as well as_ developer velocity

 ### Team Lead - Build Engineer - IBM WatsonX Orders (previously McD Tech Labs)